zheguang/macau/README.md

 # Macau

-Macau is one of the tools used in Zgraggen, Zhao, Zeleznik and Kraska, [Investigating the Effect of the Multiple Comparison Problem in Visual Analysis](http://emanuelzgraggen.com/assets/pdf/risk.pdf) in [CHI 2018](https://chi2018.acm.org/).
+Macau is one of the tools used in [1].

 Macau consists of two parts, the data generation and the statitical hypothesis testing.